Tarot Runes I Ching Stichomancy Contact

 Today's Stichomancy for Jean Piaget

-The first excerpt represents the element of Air.
-It speaks of mental influences and the process of thought, and is drawn from Louis Lambert by Honore de Balzac:
+The second excerpt represents the present or the deciding factor of the moment, and is drawn from Ferragus by Honore de Balzac: